cni-iisc/cni_11ty/workshops/2025/IISc-Qualcomm.md

 #### ✉️  Contact

-Please email [outreach.cni@iisc.ac.in](mailto:outreach.cni@iisc.ac.in) with the subject "AI Day" for any queries.
+Please email [outreach.cni@iisc.ac.in](mailto:outreach.cni@iisc.ac.in) with the subject "IISc-Qualcomm" for any queries.

 #### Sponsors